Proudly serving all of Florida with offices in Tampa, Orlando, and Fort Myers

 When most people consider foundation issues, they automatically think about things like poor construction, changes in soil conditions, natural disasters, and termite infestations.
 However, one of the most common culprits actually involves poor drainage.
 Specifically, many homes suffer foundation issues as a result of problems with their home’s gutter system.
 If you’re unaware of the relationship between your home’s gutter system and foundation, then it’s time to educate yourself.

-Water & Your Foundation
+Water & Your Foundationheliconusa

 Water causes foundation damage when it is allowed to pool around the base of a property.
 Pooling water can saturate the earth along a home’s foundation.
 That wet soil puts pressure on the foundation.
 It can cause the foundation to push inward and crack, or it can cause basement walls to bow inward.
 When the soil dries, it puts less pressure on foundation.
 It can also erode away.
 The decreased soil pressure on the foundation allows the foundation to settle.
 That can upset structures like walls and chimneys, causing cracks, unevenness and leaning.
 If water continues to pool around the home once the foundation is cracked or weakened, it can cause flooding within the home, or mold growth in the home’s walls.